Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have stopped buying expensive and fume cleaning products and have gone to vinegar for everything.
 It is the oldest, safest and most effective cleaning product there is.

 I keep a bowl of white vinegar on my stove to keep cooking odors down.
 When a closet or room starts to smell musty or stale, I put a bowl of white vinegar on a shelf for a few days.
-This usually takes care of just about any smell.
-It was especially good when my son was a teenager.

 After a nasty fall in my bath tub, I became extra careful to not have it happen again.
 My first idea was to always just throw a facecloth in the tub to stand on.
 My latest and very effective method that keeps me safe as well as my family is to spray my vinegar/water cleaning solution on the bottom of the tub.